 There were a million places on the vehicle that always would tangle up.
-The crew usually would be a two man team consisting of a driver and a TC (someone who would keep an eye out for the driver).
+The crew usually would be a two man team consisting of a driver and a TC, Troop Commander (someone who would keep an eye out for the driver).
 It was always demanding especially when you had to break track.

-I worked hard to improve the readiness and proficiency of the track pack.
 It was a cold hard winter this year and the roads had snow and ice on the roads.
-We had orders to move our track through a village and into a prescribed place for medical support.
+We had orders to move our track through a village transporting a (fake) casualty to a prescribed place for medical support.

 I was Troop Commander (TC) of our track and was sitting in the back hatch where it was cold.
 On our route, we were trying to make a trip down a large hill when the track became like a sled.

 With ice on a slope moving down a hill, my driver lost control of the vehicle as we began to move across the highway.
-We edged toward the other side of the road and began to turn over sideways to the left when all of a sudden we came to a complete halt.
+As we edged toward the other side of the road the track began to turn over sideways to the left when all of a sudden we came to a complete halt.

 All we could do was to brace ourselves.

 If the track had turned over, we would have plummeted to our death falling down a gorge at least a hundred feet.